Overweight Calculator

 Questions and Answers

-How do I know if I am overweight?
+How do I know if I am clinically classified as overweight or obese?

 What formula does the overweight calculator use?